Version Control Systems

-Version control systems are a category of software tools that helps record changes to files by keeping a track of modifications done to the code.
+Version control systems are a category of software tools that helps in recording changes made to files by keeping a track of modifications done in the code.

 Use of Version Control System:

 - A repository: It can be thought of as a database of changes.
 It contains all the edits and historical versions (snapshots) of the project.

 - Copy of Work (sometimes called as checkout): It is the personal copy of all the files in a project.
 You can edit to this copy, without affecting the work of others and you can finally commit your changes to a repository when you are done making your changes.